Jarrome/Uni-Fusion/README.md

 - [x] Upload the seman. application (Jan.14)
 - [x] Upload the Custom context demo (Jan.14)
 - [x] Toy example for fast essembling Uni-Fusion into custom project
-- [ ] Extraction from Latent Implicit Maps (LIMs)
+- [x] Extraction from Latent Implicit Maps (LIMs) (Jun.26) [Sry for the delay...
+Yijun just get some free time...]
-- [ ] Our current new project has a better option, I plan to replace this ORB-SLAM2 with that option after complete that work.
+- [ ] Our current new project [SceneFactory](https://jarrome.github.io/SceneFactory/) has a better option, I plan to replace this ORB-SLAM2 with that option after open-release that work.

 ---
 ## Citation